Matt Wallner Preview, Player Props: Twins vs. Rangers

-On Saturday, Matt Wallner (coming off going 2-for-4 with a double, a triple and three RBI) and the Minnesota Twins play the Texas Rangers, whose starting pitcher will be Max Scherzer.
-First pitch is at 7:15 PM ET.
+Matt Wallner, with a slugging percentage of .433 in his past 10 games -- including one home run -- will be in action for the Minnesota Twins against the Texas Rangers, with Jordan Montgomery on the mound, August 27 at 2:10 PM ET.

-He racked up two extra-base hits in his previous appearance (2-for-4 with a double, a triple and three RBI) against the Rangers.
+He had a hitless showing in his previous game (0-for-3) against the Rangers.

 Matt Wallner Game Info & Props vs. the Rangers